Adjudication Timeline

 Once the adjudicator is appointed, the Referring Party is required to issue the Referral document within 7 days of the Adjudicator's appointment, issued to both the adjudicator and the other party (the "Responding Party").

-If the referral is not made within the 7 days, then the whole process will need to start again.
-It is therefore vital that the referral is completed (or nearly completed) before issuing the Notice of Intention to Refer.
+If the referral is not made within the 7 days, the whole process must start again.
+Therefore, the referral must be completed (or nearly completed) before issuing the Notice of Intention to Refer.

-The date the Referral is issued dictates the start of the 28 days timetable.
-Thereafter, the timetable can then only be revised by agreement of the Referring Party by up to 14 days, or longer by agreement of the Parties.
+The date the Referral is issued dictates the start of the 28-day timetable.
+Thereafter, the timetable can only be revised by agreement of the Referring Party by up to 14 days, or longer by agreement of the Parties.

 Responding Party's